ThoughtChewer/bible_studies/content/Bible Study 0 - README for the facilitator.md

 ## Goal of the study series
 - The primary goal of this series is to help someone become a "successful Christian".
 	- I phrase it that way because the focus isn't getting the learner to the point of becoming a Christian.
 Instead the focus is setting them up to be successful for the rest of their life.
-	- This is not a race to the finish, but the intentional building of a tower.
+	- This is not a race to the finish, but the laying of a foundation for a tower.
 - Sub goals that culminate in the primary goal for the learner:
 	- Learn how to ask good questions.
 	- Understand who God is.
 	- Understand who they are.
-	- Understand who God is to them.
+	- Understand who God is in relation to them.
-	- Skills for engaging with the bible as it was intended to be.
+	- Skills for engaging with the bible as it was designed to be.
 	- Gaining insights into the differences in culture and thinking between the learner and the authors of the bible.
 	- Learning how to understand Jesus in his culture.
 		- Have to understand his culture to understand him in it.